Home : : About Us : : Renewable Energy : : Green Building : : Energy Efficiency : : Workforce Development : : Membership

 Stephen D. Shelton

-Executive Director, Louisiana CleanTech Network
+Louisiana CleanTech Network

 Stephen's first effort, as the director of LCTN, in January 2007 was to recruit and organized a team of local New Orleans organizations to assist the City of New Orleans' Office of Recovery Management in applying for the DOE Solar America Initiative, Solar Cities grant.
 In June 2007 the City of New Orleans was selected as one of twenty five Solar America Cities by the DOE.
-LCTN has worked with those same non-profits and companies - Green Coast Enterprises, Alliance for Affordable Energy, Global Green, and Futureproof to support the New Orleans Office of Recovery Management as recipients of the DOE SAC New Orleans grant.
+LCTN now works with those same non-profits and companies - Green Coast Enterprises, Alliance for Affordable Energy, Global Green, and Futureproof to support the New Orleans Office of Recovery Management as recipients of the DOE SAC New Orleans grant.

 Stephen is also the president and co-founder of the Southern Building Institute, a non-profit Louisiana corporation with a focus on high performance, sustainable, and energy efficient buildings in the Gulf South.
 Stephen worked closely with four local area green building and energy efficiency professionals to form this research based company.